Helping You Turn Internet Randos into Subscribers Addicted to Throwing Fistfuls of Cash at you on Repeat

 Don’t just throw random apps or tools together.
 Think about your ideal subscriber.

-What results would she LOVE to get?
-What is she struggling with?
-What is a common misconception she might have?
+What results would they LOVE to get?
+What are they struggling with?
+What is a common misconception they might have?

 For example, if you run a parenting blog you could do: 3 FREE Apps Every Mom of Twins Must Have.
-Then explain how these apps will make her life waaay easier.
-Put in direct links & screenshots to make it easy to her download or purchase.
+Then explain how these apps will make their life waaay easier.
+Put in direct links & screenshots to make it easy for them to download or purchase.